 - Real Estate

 The landlord has an infestation at one of his properties.
 Is it woodworm?
 No. Termites?
 No. Some other creature?
-Yes - Stacey, the sap-sucking parasite is gnawing away at her landlord’s bank balance.
+Yes - Nasty Natasha, the nightmare tenant is gnawing away at her landlord’s bank balance.

 Of Mould And Mattresses

-Get out, Stacey!
-Find another sucker to dig your tapeworm tendrils into, thinks the landlord but in reality, he remains too lenient for his own good.
+Get out, Natasha!
+Go and live in a dog kennel because you don't deserve a proper roof over your head, thinks the landlord but in reality, he remains too lenient for his own good.
 And there’s not a lot he can do apart from recourse to legal action by throwing good money after bad and subject himself to long and tedious legal processes that become as burdensome as the tenant.

-When he first became a landlord he’d naively thought all would go well if he was fair and reasonable.
+When he first became a landlord, he’d naively thought all would go well if he was fair and reasonable.
 What a noble cause to provide a home for someone!
 Why would anyone object to paying for the roof over their own head?
-But he hadn’t bargained for tenants like Stacey.
+But he hadn’t bargained for tenants like Natasha.

-Banks repossess; no questions asked but Stacey claims that her landlord’s repeated and reasonable requests concerning her non-payment constitute harassment.
-It’s an unfair world but why should responsible landlords have to tolerate parasitical tenants like Stacey just to be rid of the infestation.
+Banks repossess; no questions asked but Natasha claims that her landlord’s repeated and reasonable requests concerning her non-payment constitute harassment.
+It’s an unfair world but why should responsible landlords have to tolerate notorious tenants like Natasha?

 Provide someone with a home but they don’t pay or they rob you of money the council sent them to pay their rent with!
-Stacey belongs to this species of parasite; a veritable underclass of vermin; a drain on society.
-Such leeches suck the life blood from those doing an honest day’s work - who believe their taxes are going to the deserving poor.
+Natasha belongs to this species of parasite; a veritable underclass of vermin; a drain on society.
+Such leeches suck the lifeblood from those doing an honest day’s work - who believe their taxes are going to the deserving poor.

-She sleeps on two mattresses on the floor which are covered in mould.
-The whole house is becoming mouldy and there is condensation streaming down the windows.
+Natasha sleeps on two mattresses on the floor which are covered in mould.
+The whole house is becoming mouldy throughout and there's condensation streaming down the windows.
 Is this the landlord’s fault that she lives in such dreadful conditions?
 Do you feel sorry for her?

 You shouldn’t – the house was Barrat show home standard when the landlord handed over the keys.
 It’s all down to ignorance.
 For God’s sake, woman, turn some heating on – it’s the middle of winter after all!

-The landlord borrows money to cover his loss but he’ll still have to increase the rents for his good tenants to compensate for Stacey’s defaults.
-It’s always the same - those that pay and parasites like Stacey, sucking the life blood from society.
+The landlord borrows money to cover his loss but he’ll still have to increase the rents for his good tenants to compensate for Natasha's defaults.
+It’s always the same - those who pay their way have to compensate for parasites like Natasha.

 For Goodness Sake - Open The Windows And Put Some Heating On!